-Here we can see three examples of AI replicating human bias and prejudice:
+Here are three examples of AI replicating human bias and prejudice:

 - Hiring automation tools: AI is often used to support HR teams by analyzing job applications and some tools rate candidates through observing patterns in past successful applications.
 Where bias has appeared is when these automation tools have recommended male candidates over female, learning from the lack of female presence.

-- Risk assessment algorithms: courts across America are using algorithms to assess the likelihood of a criminal re-offending.
-Researchers have pointed out the inaccuracy of some of these systems, finding biases against different races where black defendants were often predicted to be at a higher risk at re-offending then others.
+- Risk assessment algorithms: courts across America use algorithms to assess the likelihood of a criminal re-offending.
+Researchers have pointed out the inaccuracy of some of these systems, finding biases against different races where black defendants were often predicted to be at a higher risk at re-offending than others.

 - Online social chatbots: several social media chatbots built to learn language patterns, have been removed and discontinued after the posting of inappropriate comments.
 These chatbots, built using Natural Language Processing (NLP) and Machine Learning, learned from interactions with trolls and couldn’t filter through indecent language.

 The three scenarios above illustrate AI’s potential to be biased against groups of people.
 And the key underlining factor of these results is biased data.
-Although inadvertently, they did exactly what they were trained to do — they made sense of the data they were given.
+Although inadvertently, the systems did exactly what they were trained to do — they made sense of the data they were given.

 Data reflects social and historical processes and can easily operate to the disadvantage of certain groups.
-When trained with such data AI can reproduce, reinforce, and most likely exacerbate living biases.
-As we move into an era of AI-driven decision-making, it is more and more crucial to understand the biases that exist and take preventive measures to avoid discriminatory patterns.
+When trained with such data, AI can reproduce, reinforce, and most likely exacerbate living biases.
+As we move into an era of AI-driven decision-making, it is most crucial to understand biases that exist and take preventive measures to avoid discriminatory patterns.

-Understanding the types of biases, and how to detect them is crucial for ensuring equality.
+Understanding types of biases and how to detect them is essential to help ensure fairness.
 Google identifies three categories of biases: